 - Author of The Science of Mom: A Research Based Guide to Your Baby’s First Year, Johns Hopkins University Press, 2015 (2nd edition due out November 2021)

-- Coauthor and editor of Nutrition: Science and Application, an 11-chapter, college-level online textbook, published by OpenOregon in December 2020.
-The text has since been adopted for use by faculty at 11 colleges and universities around the country.
+- Coauthor and editor of Nutrition: Science and Application, an 11-chapter, college-level online textbook, published by OpenOregon in December 2020 and updated in summer 2022.
+The text has since been adopted for use by faculty at 50 colleges and universities around the country, with at least one adoption in Japan!

 - Part-time Faculty, Health Professions Division, Lane Community College, 2012-present